predis/predis/README.md

 Predis is a flexible and feature-complete PHP (>= 5.3) client library for the Redis key-value store.

-The library does not require any additional extension loaded in PHP, but it can be optionally paired with the [phpiredis](https://github.com/seppo0010/phpiredis) extension to lower the overhead of the serialization and parsing of the Redis protocol.
+The library does not require any additional extension loaded in PHP but it can be optionally paired with the [phpiredis](https://github.com/seppo0010/phpiredis) C extension to lower the overhead of serializing and parsing the Redis protocol.
 Predis is also available in an asynchronous fashion through the experimental client provided by the [Predis\Async](http://github.com/nrk/predis-async) library.